robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 }
 ```

-[:1:] The json that is return actually has multiple fields that we might want to have later, but you only need to provide the ones you need.
+[:1:] The json that is returned actually has multiple fields that we might want to use later, but you only need to provide the ones you need.

 [:2:] Retrofit needs an interface with methods for each endpoint.
 There are many options available, but ours is very simple.
-If you provide a method with a Retrofit.Callback, the http request will be asynchronous.
+If you provide a method that has a `Retrofit.Callback` argument, the http request will be asynchronous.

 [:3:] For now, we provide a simple listener that the android and ios modules will be able to use to get the quotes when the request finishes.

-[:4:] In the constructor we create a service using the FortuneService interface defined earlier, which can be reused by each request.
+[:4:] In the constructor we create a service using the `FortuneService` interface defined earlier, which can be reused by each request.

 [:5:] For the sake of simplicity, we return the quote if the request is successful, and the error message if not.